 - (c) As per Section 6 an individual is a resident in India in any previous year if he fulfills any of the following two conditions: - (i) He is present in India in that previous year for 182 days or more. - (ii) He was present in India within 4 year preceding that previous year for 365 days or more and for 60 days or more in that previous year.

-In case of Mr. David, he was physically present in India for less than 182 days in previous year 2015-16 but, he is physically present in India for 410 days in 4 year preceding that previous year and he also present for more than 60 days (i.e. 90 days) in previous year.
+In case of Mr. David, he was physically present in India for less than 182 days in previous year 2016-17 but, he is physically present in India for 410 days in 4 year preceding that previous year and he also present for more than 60 days (i.e. 90 days) in previous year.
 Hence, Mr. David is resident in India in A.Y.
+2017-18.

+(f) As per Section 6(3)

+- A company is said to be a resident in India in any previous year if: - (i) It is an Indian Company as defined under section 2(26) of the Act; or - (ii) during the relevant previous year, its place of effective management, in that year, is in India.

+X Limited is an Indian Company.
+Therefore, X Limited is a resident in India even if the business is carried on outside India and the meeting of the board and shareholders are held outside India.

+Note: For the purpose of this clause "Place of effective management" means a place where key management and commercial decisions that are necessary for the conduct of business of an entity as a whole are, in substance made.

+2016 - June [1] {C} (d) Answer the following question with brief reasons/working:

+(i) Rajesh has earned an income of ₹ 45,000 from letting out his rural agricultural lands for a movie shooting.
+Will this income be regarded as agricultural income and hence exempt?
+(2 marks)

+Rent earned from letting out the agricultural land is not rent or revenue derived from the agricultural land.
+As per Section 2(1A), any income derived from any building owned and occupied by the receiver of the rent or revenue of any such land, or occupied by the cultivator or the receiver of rent-in-kind, of any land with respect to which, or the produce of which, any process mentioned in the section alone, is regarded as rent for the purpose of this section.
+Rent from letting out to a movie company will not fall in this category.
+The land was not used for agricultural purposes, but for movie shooting.

+The impugned income is not agricultural income and hence is not exempt.

-2016-17. - (f) As per section 6(3), a company is said to be resident in India in any previous year if (i) it is an Indian Company, or (ii) in case of other company whose control and management of the affairs of the company is wholly in India. - X Limited is an Indian Company.
-Therefore, X Limited is a resident in India even if the business is carried on outside India and the meeting of the board and shareholders are held outside India. - 2016 June [4] (a) Following are the transactions related to Mr. Kiran Kumar, a resident but not ordinarily resident in India during the previous year 2015-16.
-Compute Gross Total Income of Mr. Kiran Kumar for the assessment year 2016-17.
+2016 - June [4] (a) Following are the transactions related to Mr. Kiran Kumar, a resident but not ordinarily resident in India during the previous year 2016-17.
+Compute Gross Total Income of Mr. Kiran Kumar for the assessment year 2017-18.

-7.16 Solved Scanner CMA Inter Gr.I Paper 7 (New Syllabus)

-Particulars Income from agriculture in Sri Lanka (received in Sri Lanka and subsequently remitted to India) Arrears of salary received in India from a former employer in USA 2,50,000 Rent from house property located outside India and received outside India (₹ 2,00,000 is used in Bahrain for the educational expenses of his son studying there and the balance ₹ 30,00,000 subsequently remitted of India) 5,00,000 Income from business in Japan which is managed and controlled from India (₹ 90,000 received in India and balance ₹ 3,10,000 received outside India) 4,00,000
+Particulars ₹ Income from agriculture in Sri Lanka (received in Sri Lanka and subsequently remitted to India) 4,00,000 Arrears of salary received in India from a former employer in USA 2,50,000 Rent from house property located outside India and received outside India (₹ 2,00,000 is used in Bahrain for the educational expenses of his son studying there and the balance ₹ 30,00,000 subsequently remitted of India) 5,00,000 Income from business in Japan which is managed and controlled from India (₹ 90,000 received in India and balance ₹ 3,10,000 received outside India) 4,00,000 (5 marks)

-(5 marks)